jaspector

 Confirm available inspection windows with the Assessor's Office.

-Typical inspection sequence: Inspection authority for zoning compliance rests with the Dawes County Assessor's Office.
+Typical sequence: Inspection authority for zoning compliance rests with the Dawes County Assessor's Office.
 Structural inspection authority for residential construction in the unincorporated area (beyond NSFM jurisdiction for commercial) should be confirmed with the Assessor's Office.

-Do I need a building permit in unincorporated Dawes County, NE?
+01 Do I need a building permit in unincorporated Dawes County, NE?

 A zoning/building permit is required for new structures, additions, changes of use, and placement of manufactured or modular homes on unincorporated county land.
 Specific thresholds and exemptions (particularly for agricultural structures) should be confirmed with the Assessor's Office.

-How do I apply for a building permit in unincorporated Dawes County, NE?
+02 How do I apply for a building permit in unincorporated Dawes County, NE?

-1. Contact the Dawes County Assessor's Office at (308) 432-0103 to determine whether a zoning/building permit is required for your specific project type and property location.
+To apply for a building permit in unincorporated Dawes County, NE, follow these steps: 1.
+Contact the Dawes County Assessor's Office at (308) 432-0103 to determine whether a zoning/building permit is required for your specific project type and property location.
 2. Download or obtain in person the Zoning/Building Permit/Information Sheet from the county GWorks portal or Assessor's Office.
 3. Prepare required supporting materials: completed application form, site/plot plan showing property boundaries, proposed structure placement, setbacks from property lines and roads, and any drainage or access considerations.
 4. Submit the completed application in person at the Assessor's Office at the County Courthouse, 451 Main Street.
 5. Pay any applicable permit fees at time of submission.
 6. Await zoning permit review and issuance; the Assessor's Office processes the application and issues the zoning permit for conforming uses.
 7. For non-conforming uses or uses requiring Planning Commission review (conditional use permits, variances, rezoning), allow 4-8 weeks minimum for the Planning Commission hearing and County Board approval process.

-How long does it take to get a building permit in unincorporated Dawes County, NE?
+03 How long does it take to get a building permit in unincorporated Dawes County, NE?

-What work is exempt from building permits in unincorporated Dawes County, NE?
+04 What work is exempt from building permits in unincorporated Dawes County, NE?

-How do I schedule a building inspection in unincorporated Dawes County, NE?
+05 How do I schedule a building inspection in unincorporated Dawes County, NE?

-Inspections can be scheduled via: Dawes County Assessor's Office (308) 432-0103.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated Dawes County, NE via: Dawes County Assessor's Office (308) 432-0103.
 Contact the Assessor's Office for scheduling procedures and available inspection windows..